Ultimate Guide to Embedded Systems Security

 - Exploit the vulnerability to attack the system or others

-Embedded system attack paths
+Embedded system attack vectors

 - The larger system (the host) that includes the embedded system